President Lewis Reich, OD, PhD

 Dr. Reich additionally has served the Association of Schools and Colleges of Optometry as the Chair of the Optometry Admissions Test Committee, Chair of the Chief Academic Officers, and was the inaugural Chair of the OptomCAS Committee, leading the profession in the implementation of a centralized application service.
 He now chairs the Applicant Development Committee.

 Locally, he has served on the board of the Medical District Collaborative in Memphis upon its establishment in 2016.
-He currently serves as Past Chair.
+He currently serves as Secretary.
 He has made SCO’s greater involvement in the Medical District and the Memphis community at large a priority for the college’s faculty, staff, and students.
 Dr. Reich also serves on the Board of Directors of STARS (Students Tackling Autism-Related Syndromes).

 Dr. Reich’s research has been funded by the National Eye Institute as well as the National Institute on Disability and Rehabilitation Research.
 He has published peer-reviewed publications and has presented his research at dozens of national and international meetings.
 Dr. Reich is an active manuscript reviewer for major optometric and vision science journals and has served as a vision expert in legal cases.